SeldonIO/seldon-core/docs-gb/upgrading.md

 ### Seldon Core Wrapper

- * With introduction of multi-processing in gRPC module the `SO_REUSEPORT` socket option is required.
+ * With introduction of multiprocessing in gRPC module the `SO_REUSEPORT` socket option is required.
 On certain Python distributions you may see `AttributeError: module 'socket' has no attribute 'SO_REUSEPORT'` error which would render gRPC endpoint non-operational.
 For Anaconda Python distributions we confirmed that upgrading to Python 3.7.10 or 3.8.10 removes the problem.

 ### Server Updates